Breast cancer is when abnormal cells in the breast begin to grow and divide in an uncontrolled way and eventually form a

 Breast cancer most commonly starts in the cells that line the ducts of the breast.

-9 out of 10 of these cancers have no special features when the cells are looked at under the microscope.
-They are called invasive breast cancer (NST).
-NST stands for No Special Type.
+Around 70 out of 100 (around 70%) of breast cancers have no special features when the cells are looked at under the microscope.
+They are called invasive breast cancer no special type (NST).
+Invasive means the cancer cells have spread outside the ducts and into the surrounding breast tissue.

-Around 1 in 10 breast cancers (10%) are invasive lobular carcinoma.
-This means that the cancer started in the cells that line the lobules of the breast.
+Almost 15 in every 100 breast cancers (almost 15%) are invasive lobular carcinoma.
+This means that the cancer started in the lobules of the breast and spread outside the lobules into the surrounding breast tissue.

 There are other rarer types of breast cancer.

 The lymph glands in the armpit (axilla) are called the axillary lymph glands.
 There is also a chain of lymph nodes that runs up the centre of the chest, close to the breastbone.
 This is called the internal mammary chain.

 Who gets it?